MatthewMachuca/FlexboxApiSPEC/flexboxAPIspecV2.md

 ## Flex Wrap

-The flex-wrap property specifies whether the flexible items should wrap or not.
+The Wrap property specifies whether the flex items should wrap or not.

-Note: If the elements are not flexible items, the flex-wrap property has no effect.

 ```xml